SomeDieYoung27/InvoiceX/README.md

 # InvoiceX

-InvoiceAlchemy is a Python-based tool that extracts key information from invoice PDFs using OpenAI's GPT-3.5 model.
+InvoiceX is a Python-based tool that extracts key information from invoice PDFs and images using OpenAI's GPT-3.5 model and OCR technology.
 It automates the process of parsing invoice details, making it easier to process and analyze invoice data.

 ## Features

-- Extracts text from PDF invoices
+* Extracts text from PDF invoices and image files (PNG, JPG, JPEG)
+* Uses OCR (Optical Character Recognition) for processing images
-- Uses AI to parse and structure invoice information
+* Leverages AI to parse and structure invoice information
-- Extracts customer details, product information (including HSN codes), and total amount
+* Extracts customer details, product information (including HSN codes), and total amount
-- Outputs structured data in JSON format
+* Outputs structured data in JSON format
+* Provides a web interface for easy file upload and processing

 ## Prerequisites